You are currently viewing About Your Organic Farm Food: Market Box CSA – August 5, 2024

 Cantaloupe – Also known as muskmelon, cantaloupe is a refreshing fruit with sweet, juicy orange flesh and a netted rind.
 It is low in calories and rich in water, making it hydrating, and is an excellent source of vitamins A and C, potassium, folate, and antioxidants like beta-carotene.
 Usage: Cantaloupe can be eaten fresh, added to fruit salads and smoothies, paired with prosciutto, or blended into chilled soups and juices.
 Storage: Store uncut cantaloupes at room temperature until ripe, then refrigerate for up to a week.
 Cut pieces should be wrapped or placed in an airtight container in the refrigerator and used within 3–4 days.
 Avoid freezing to maintain texture.

-About Your Organic Farm Food: Market Box CSA - August 5, 2024 13Nectarines – Nectarines, a fuzz-free cousin of peaches, can be enjoyed using the same techniques.
+About Your Organic Farm Food: Market Box CSA - August 5, 2024 1Nectarines – Nectarines, a fuzz-free cousin of peaches, can be enjoyed using the same techniques.
 Store ripe nectarines on the counter in a cool, dry place for a few days, but avoid keeping them too long as they become mushy when overripe.
 To extend their freshness, place ripe nectarines in the fridge, though they taste best at room temperature.
 Keep sliced nectarines in a sealed container in the fridge, or freeze them in freezer bags or ice-proof containers for later use in baked goods or smoothies.

 Yellow peaches – A variety of peaches with golden-yellow skin and a juicy, sweet flavor.
 They are closely related to nectarines.
 Peaches are rich in potassium, vitamins A and C, dietary fiber, and antioxidants like beta-carotene.
 Enjoy them fresh as a snack, in fruit salads, or in desserts like pies, cobblers, and tarts.
 Their sweet flavor is perfect for smoothies, yogurt bowls, and fruit sauces, and they can also be grilled or roasted for desserts or savory dishes like salads and as a complement for grilled meats.
 To store yellow peaches, keep them at room temperature until ripe, then refrigerate them in a plastic bag or container in the crisper drawer to prolong freshness.
 Properly stored, yellow peaches can last for up to five days.
-How long do fresh peaches and plums keep?

 Organic Veggies We Harvested This Week: